Rule of 72: Definition, Formula and How to Use It?

 0.3

-So, when it comes to stocks, they don’t have a fixed rate of return like some other investments.
-This means you can’t directly use the Rule of 72 to figure out how long it takes to double your money.
-However, here’s a trick you can use with the Rule of 72 to estimate the average annual return needed to double your money in a set timeframe.
+However, you can use with the Rule of 72 to estimate the average annual return needed to double your money in a set timeframe.
 Instead of dividing 72 by the rate of return, divide it by the number of years you hope it takes to double your money.

 Also Read This: How to Invest in US Market from India?

-Drawbacks of the Rule of 72
+Can the Rule of 72 be used for inflation?

 Happy investing and thank you for reading!